 Other variations for making sweet potato casserole include adding canned crushed pineapple, which

 Both plates show a serving of

 The plate in the foreground also shows jellied cranberry sauce.

-You can see the edge of the bowl with whole berry cranberry sauce on the right and the pan containing the remainder of the bread dressing in the background
+You can see the edge of the bowl with whole berry cranberry sauce on the right.

 |Ingredient||Total cost||Cost per meal for 2 people|